 Carnegie Hall, 203E

-Lisa Mueller’s teaching and scholarly interests include comparative politics, African politics, behavioral and development economics, and research methods.
-Her book, Political Protest in Contemporary Africa, is forthcoming from Cambridge University Press 2018) explores how class politics drive African protests.
-Her other work on protest has appeared in African Affairs, Electoral Studies, the Washington Post, and elsewhere.
-She also studies clientelism, coups, and citizen engagement, applying her expertise on those topics as a principal investigator and an advisor for USAID and the U.S. State Department, the World Bank, and other policy organizations.
-She has conducted fieldwork in Niger, Senegal, Mali, Guinea, Burkina Faso, and Malawi.
+Lisa Mueller’s teaching and scholarly interests include comparative politics, social movements, behavioral and development economics, and research methods.
+Her book, Political Protest in Contemporary Africa (Cambridge University Press 2018) explores how class politics drive African protests.
+Her other work has appeared in African Affairs, Electoral Studies, the Washington Post, and elsewhere.
+She is currently studying why social movements fail or succeed, applying her expertise as a principal investigator and an advisor for USAID, the U.S. State Department, the World Bank, and other policy organizations.
+She has conducted fieldwork in Niger, Senegal, Mali, Guinea, Burkina Faso, Malawi, and Mauritius.

 BA: Pomona College